mrisher/smtp-sts/mta-sts.md

 # Introduction

-The STARTTLS extension to SMTP [@!RFC3207] allows SMTP clients and hosts to establish negotiate the use of a TLS channel for secure mail transmission.
+The STARTTLS extension to SMTP [@!RFC3207] allows SMTP clients and hosts to negotiate the use of a TLS channel for secure mail transmission.

 While such _opportunistic_ encryption protocols provide a high barrier against passive man-in-the-middle traffic interception, any attacker who can delete